 The Group maintains compliance with environment-related laws and regulations.
-There were no violations of environment-related laws and regulations or environmental accidents in FY2021.
+There were no violations of environment-related laws and regulations or environmental accidents in fiscal 2022.

-ltem FY2019 FY2020 FY2021
+Item Unit FY2019 FY2020 FY2021 FY2022

-Violations of Environment-Related Laws and Regulations 0 0 0
+Violations of Environment-Related Laws and Regulations Cases 0 0 0 0

-Environmental Accidents 0 0 0
+Environmental Accidents Cases 0 0 0 0

-Environment-Related Fines 0 0 0
+Environment-Related Fines yen 0 0 0 0